-Windmill Development Group has been selected through a competitive process to partner with the City of Guelph in developing a One Planet Living community in downtown Guelph.
-Windmill's design team is led by DTAH (urban design, landscape architecture, south-block architecture) and Diamond Schmitt Architects (north-block architecture).
-This truly inclusive mixed-use community will include residential towers, the new Guelph Public Library Main Branch, as well as institutional and retail uses integrated into Guelph's historic fabric.
-Two distinct residential towers – one on the north side and one on the south of a new public street, will provide approximately 275 residential units with a component of the suites planned as affordable housing to support the City’s intensification goals.
+Windmill Development Group has been selected through a competitive process to partner with the City of Guelph in the Baker District Redevelopment in downtown Guelph.
+This truly inclusive mixed-use community will include two residential towers, a new Guelph Public Library Main Branch, as well as institutional and retail uses integrated into Guelph's historic fabric.
+The two distinct residential towers will provide approximately 350 residential units with a component of the suites planned as affordable housing to support the City’s intensification goals.
+Windmill's design team is led by DTAH (urban design, landscape architecture, architecture), with Diamond Schmitt Architects designing the Guelph Public Library Branch.

 Windmill Development Group